xwanyue0221/COSI132A-Information-Retrieval/A5/README.md

 ├── topics2018.xml
 └── wiki-news-300d-1M-subword.vec
 ```
 You need to download the pretrained fastText embedding on wiki news and put it into data folder.
-You can click this [link](https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M-subword.vec.zip) to download.
+You can click these [link](https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M-subword.vec.zip) and [link](https://drive.google.com/file/d/1Y03Cgf-84lua5cmBEt8-4JQKbdgvu3vG/view) to download.

 ### 4. Activate Elasticsearch Basics
 You can  can click this [link](https://www.elastic.co/downloads/past-releases#elasticsearch) to download ES.
 Make sure you are choosing Elasticsearch 7.10.2.